 Costs & Financial Aid

-Tuition for courses in Oklahoma Christian University's Graduate School of Business is $470 per credit hour.
+Tuition for courses in Oklahoma Christian University's Graduate School of Business is $470 per credit hour ($484 per hour for new students entering in fall 2014).
 The MBA degree program is made up of 36 hours while the MAcc degree program is made up of 30 hours.
 Additional preparatory leveling courses are currently $1,410 per class.

 Textbook costs vary with each class, but average $2,100 per year if only new and no used textbooks are purchased from the campus bookstore.
 If used books are purchased from the campus bookstore, the cost will average out to around $1,600.
 You also now have the option of renting most textbooks from the campus bookstore.
 Please contact them for pricing and rental agreement.